XiSenao/vite-plugin-externals-extension/README.md

       }
     })
   ],
+  /**
+   *  The CDN url to use ESM products in versions of Vite above
-  // The vite version above 2.2.0 does not require additional injection of "external".
+   *  2.2.0 does not require additional external injection.
+   **/
   build: {
     rollupOptions: {
       external: await compatLowVersion()